-One member also provided a valid Notice of intent to claim a deduction for personal super contributions stating that the member would claim a deduction for a \$3,000 contribution they made to the SMSF.
-The notice was received before the SMSF lodged its annual return and the SMSF acknowledged the notice.
+One member also provided a valid Notice of intent to claim a deduction for personal super contributions stating that the member would claim a deduction for a \$3,000 contribution they made to SMSF R. The notice was received before SMSF R lodged its annual return and SMSF R acknowledged the notice.